-Elisabeth, Empress of Austria
+Sissi, Empress of Austria

-My husband and I invited the Gugglburger family of Vienna to visit us in Austin in the spring of 1998.
+My husband and I were invited by Gugglburger family of Vienna to visit us in Austin in the spring of 1998.
 Eva, the wife, gave me a gift of a book on Sissi by Brigitte Hamann.
 It was a short profile on a very dynamic woman that led the astrologer in me to ask what were the power characteristics in this woman’s horoscope?
 What were the turning points in her life that shaped this woman that many in Austria still love and remember?

 There are three key components of major personality points in Sissi’s chart that can explain part of her character.
 Although she was born with her sunsign in early Capricorn on December 24, 1837 at 10:43 p.m. in Munich Germany (data from the Imperial Palace staff) she had 18 Virgo on the Ascendant with Jupiter there too and trined by Mars.
 This is usually a person that can be athletic and sporty but also one that knows the rules of etiquette, meticulous in detail, fashion conscious and needs to achieve perfection.
 Sissi’s sports and athletic ability is strengthen by the trine of Mars to Jupiter.
 Her Virgo ascendant is associated with fashion and dress.
 I would guess that appearance and her fashion tastes were of extreme importance to her.
 It was noted that she spent three hours a day on her hair alone and hid her face in public from staring glances of strangers that wanted to catch a glimpse of her beauty .
-In her older years she became narcissit
+In her older years she became a narcissist.

-cally obsessed with her appearance.
+Constantly obsessed with her appearance.
 It was just the only way she had learned in her culture that women were most valued and admired for their appearance.
 If she had lived in this century, she would have had more outlets for her ambitions.
 One of her few options was to use her beauty for power and fame.
 After she left the Viennese court, she discovered her effect on others and fully bloomed into a self-directed woman.
 In this century the separation and divorce of Prince Charles and Princess Diana parallel Sissi and Franz Joseph except that Diana was allowed to divorce.
 However, Diana did not have the willpower and drive that Sissi possessed, but she had beauty and a generous heart.

 Franz Joseph was born on August 18, 1830 at 9:45 p.m. in Vienna.
 His had a Leo Sun and it was conjunct the Moon and Saturn.
 These are a very strong planetary positions for a leader of a country.
 I would think that he was well loved by his people and had a big generous spirit.
 He needed self expression but it was well tempered with stability and adherence to the requirements of the job.
 Duty and responsibility was ingrained in him.
 With Taurus rising, he had a love for the land and was a carefully considered person that was difficult to move or alter his beliefs by others.
 Stubborn was his middle name.
 He like to be with friends and lovers that captured his imagination.
 Artistic women would have been attractive to him.
 What captured his heart was that this aspect in his chart fell on Sissi’s Mars.
 He was very attracted to her sexually and she captured his imagination.
 There was electricity between them.
 Their sexual attraction was magnified by his Mars squaring her Sun.
 This is a sexual aspect too but it is accompanied by anger and frustration.
 This was complicated by Sissi’s Moon conjunct Saturn square Franz Joseph’s Saturn, Sun and Moon in Leo.
 Sissi had difficulty having emotional empathy for him.
 She resisted him and frustrated him.
 She had conflicts with older women, like her mother-in-law.
 His duties and responsibilities didn’t leave any room for nurturing her.
 So, the attraction was present but there was much that frustrated and pulled them apart.
 From the very beginning of their marriage, his duties took him away from her and Sissi was left with her mother-in-law and the royal court.
 Her resentments started soon after her arrival.

 On August 15, 1853 the Emperor Franz Joseph met Sissi for the first time when she was just 15.
 It had been arranged that he would marry her older sister but upon seeing Sissi, he would have no other.
 At the time of their meeting, Franz Joseph was going through a period of great personal change.
 The choice of Sissi was another expression of his independence.
 At the same time this period indicates a transiting Saturn conflict with his Moon which represent his mother and other women in his life.
 I would guess that his mother and family would have resisted his choice in Sissi.
 He may have had to make agreements with his family about her in order to marry her.
 Perhaps that is why so much influence was given to his mother regarding Sissi.
 She was married against her will to Franz Joseph which might have contributed to her future resentment.
 She wasn’t asked but told to marry him.
 Perhaps if her feelings had been considered, their relationship could have matured more.
 The mutual attraction for each other was naturally there between them.
-Hamann states: “Her marital relationship however, in these first years, was quite good and the young ocuple were genuinely drawn to each other.”
+Hamann states: “Her marital relationship however, in these first years, was quite good and the young couple were genuinely drawn to each other.”
 The difficulty was with Archduchess Sophie who ruled Sissi and her grandchildren’s upbringing.
 Sissi was displaced as a mother to her own children by Sophie.